 - Freshly ground black pepper, to taste

 - 1 beef bouillon cube

 - 1 bay leaf

-Heat olive oil in a large Dutch oven medium-high heat.
-Add the onions, garlic, celery, carrot and cook until tender, 5 - 8 minutes.
+- Heat olive oil in a large Dutch oven medium-high heat.
+Add the onions, garlic, and carrot and cook until tender, 5 - 8 minutes.

 - Add the ground meat and cook through, breaking it into small pieces using a wooden spoon, but do not brown.
 Drain off any excess grease, if necessary.

 - Add the beef bouillon and stir until completely dissolved.
 Season with pepper to taste.
 Stir in the wine and allow it to cook into the meat, about 3 minutes.

 - Add tomato paste, and continue cooking until tomato paste starts to toast, about 2 minutes.
 Add tomato sauce and diced tomatoes, beef broth, bay leaf, oregano and basil and mix to incorporate.

 - Bring to a simmer, then reduce the heat to low and simmer covered for at least 1 hour up to 4 hours, stirring occasionally.
 Flavors will continue to develop the longer you allow the sauce to simmer, so simmer for up to 4 hours if time permits.
 NOTE: After the first 30 minutes of simmering, taste and adjust the seasoning adding more salt and pepper if necessary.

 Includes more than 70 easy-to-make recipes along with full-color photos, detailed instructions, and helpful tips for spectacular results.Order Now!